 According to his son Michael, he passed away in a hospital in the New York area, but no further details were given.
 Franzese’s death comes nearly three years after he was released from prison due to his advanced age.

 Active in the criminal underworld well into his 90s, Franzese was convicted on federal charges of running extortion rackets in New York in 2011.
 He was 93 years old at the time.

 “He knew Frank Sinatra in his heyday,” a CBS News article described the New York mobster’s conviction.
 “And he’s likely to die behind bars.”

-But despite the extraordinary odds, that wasn’t the case.
-In 2017, at the age of 100, this New York mobster of the Colombo crime family was released early from a prison sentence that should have capped off his turbulent, 70-year life of crime.
+But despite the odds, that wasn’t the case.
+In 2017, at the age of 100, the underboss of the Colombo crime family was released early from a prison sentence that would have capped off his turbulent life of crime.